 Shop in our Dry Goods Store, where you’ll find our full array of products, Maine made goods, cookbooks, bakeware, and unique gifts.

-Enjoy a meal at The Miller’s Table, our cafe at Maine Grains, which showcases our wholesome, local grains.
-Featuring wood-fired pizza, homemade biscuits, Maine craft beers, and seasonally available local food made from scratch.
+Enjoy a meal at The Miller’s Table, our cafe at Maine Grains, which showcases our wholesome, freshly-milled grains and a gorgeous copper topped wood fired oven made by Skowhegan’s own, Maine Wood Heat.
+The cafe features wood-fired pizza, homemade biscuits, Maine craft beers, and seasonally available local food made from scratch.

-Stop in Crooked Face Creamery for a rich and creamy wheel of Applewood cold-smoked ricotta or gouda, handcrafted with high quality local whole Jersey milk.
+Stop in Crooked Face Creamery for a rich, creamy wheel of Amy’s award-winning cold-smoked ricotta or aged gouda, handcrafted with high quality whole Jersey milk.

-Check out Happyknits, purveyors of knitting and crocheting supplies.
-Yarns are mostly blends of natural fibers: wool, alpaca, angora, mohair, silk, cotton, hemp, linen, and more.
+Check out Happyknits , purveyors of knitting and crocheting supplies.
+Yarns include natural fibers, wool, alpaca, angora, mohair, silk, cotton, hemp, linen, and more.

 current tour schedule

-Kindly RSVP in the contact form on this page.
+Tours are free and open to the public!
+Kindly RSVP in the contact form above.